-On September 25, 2014, the Company's Board of Directors approved a 1-for-10.98 reverse split of the Company's outstanding common stock.
+The Company's Board of Directors approved a 1-for-10.98 reverse split of the Company's outstanding common stock.
+This reverse split will be effected prior to the effectiveness of the registration statement relating to the Company's initial public offering.
 Accordingly, all shares and per share amounts were retroactively adjusted to reflect this reverse split.